stefanbc/plexorcist/README.md

 # Plexorcist

-Plexorcist banishes your binge-watching ghosts and unclutters your Plex graveyard of watched videos!
+The Plexorcist banishes your binge-watching ghosts and unclutters your watched videos graveyard, bringing order and harmony to your Plex experience!

 In other words it's a small Python script that clears a specific Plex Media Server library of all watched videos.